MicrosoftDocs/ai-builder/ai-builder-docs/overview.md

 For information about license capacity, pricing, and restrictions, see [Find the right Power Apps plan for your business needs](https://powerapps.microsoft.com/pricing/).

-## How can I add intelligence to my apps?

-Using AI is easy thanks to integration with Power Apps and Power Automate<!--note from editor: Because "Microsoft" occurs on every page in docs, we count that as the first occurrence.
-The one exception is Teams, which our branding guidelines say should be "Microsoft Teams" at the first occurrence, and then just "Teams" after that.
-And of course some things always need "Microsoft," such as "Microsoft Power Platform." -->.
-Adding intelligence to your business is simple:

-1. **Choose an AI model type**: Use the model type that suits your business need.
-Choose from a growing set of AI solutions.
-1. **Connect data**: Select your business-specific data from Common Data Service.
-AI Builder does the hard work for you, thanks to Common Data Model<!--New guidance: No "the" for Common Data Model in addition to Common Data Service. -->.
-1. **Tailor your AI model**: Filter your data, set scheduling, and tweak the AI model to optimize how your AI performs.
-1. **Train your AI model**: Training is an automatic process, where AI Builder "teaches" your AI model how to resolve your business problem (for example, how to recognize your products on an image) thanks to your business data and tailoring.
-When trained, your AI model can generate insights such as the result of a prediction, or the list and number of objects detected in an image.
-1. **Use insights from your AI model**: Use the results from your AI model across Microsoft Power Platform to create solutions that meet your business needs, even if you have no coding skills.
-For example, you can create a flow that automates document processing in Power Automate or an app in Power Apps that predicts whether a supplier will be out of compliance.

 ### Next step